mnakao/ODP/README.md

 Their vertex numbers are 17, 4, and 3.
 These values match the 6th row of the adjacency matrix.

-Note that the functions for symmetry in this section excludes rows in red to reduce the size of the adjacency matrix.
+The functions for symmetry excludes rows in red to reduce the size of the adjacency matrix.
 In this example, the values from adjacency[4][0] to adjacency[4][2] are 0, 1, 18.

 ### Initialize